How do persuasive techniques and rhetorical strategies work in non-literary texts?

 Persuasive texts use Aristotle's three appeals (ethos, pathos, logos) together with rhetorical strategies (repetition, anaphora, parallelism, tricolon, antithesis, rhetorical question, anecdote, statistics) to construct authority, urgency and reasoning; effective analysis identifies the technique in a specific quotation, names it correctly, and accounts for its effect on the audience.

-Markers reward identification with Greek terminology, the explicit chain from technique to effect, and quoted textual evidence.
+Markers reward correct rhetorical terminology, the explicit chain from technique to effect, quoted evidence, and an argument about audience positioning rather than a list of devices.

 Related dot points